-- 10. Petitioner Dr. Katherine Galarza is a citizen of the State of New York and the town of Greenburgh, having a residence at 99 New Sprain Road, Scarsdale, New York 10583, which is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.
-Dr, Galarza is a medical doctor. - 11.
-Petitioner Dr. Lenore S. Katkin is a citizen of the State of New York and the Town of Greenburgh, having a residence at 15 Deer Hill Lane, Scarsdale, New York 10583, which is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.
-Dr. Katkin is a medical doctor. - 12.
-Petitioner Jennifer Young is a citizen of the State of New York and the Town of Greenburgh, having a residence at 72 Underhill Road, Scarsdale, New York 10583, which is in the vicinity of the proposed project along Underhill Road, and is situated in the Edgemont School District and Greenville Fire District. - 13.
-Petitioner Dr. Marc Richmond is a citizen of the State of New York and the Town of Greenburgh, having a residence at 16 Paradise Drive, Scarsdale, New York 10583,
+Petitioner Dr. Katherine Galarza is a citizen of the State of New York and the Town of Greenburgh, having a residence at 99 New Sprain Road, Scarsdale, New York 10583, which is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.
+Dr, Galarza is a medical doctor.

+Petitioner Dr. Lenore S. Katkin is a citizen of the State of New York and the Town of Greenburgh, having a resident at 15 Deer Hill Lane, Scarsdale, New York 10583, which is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.
+Dr. Katkin is a medical doctor.

+Petitioner Jennifer Young is a citizen of the State of New York and the Town of Greenburgh, having a residence at 72 Underhill Road, Scarsdale, New York 10583, which is in the vicinity of the proposed project along Underhill Road, and is situated in the Edgemont School District and Greenville Fire District.

-- which is in the vicinity of the proposed project along Underhill Road, and is situated in the Edgemont School District and Greenville Fire District.
-Dr. Richmond is a medical doctor. - 14.
-Petitioner Sunil K. Shukla is a citizen of the State of New York and the Town of Greenburgh, having a residence at 109 New Sprain Road, Scarsdale, New York 10583, which property is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District. - 15.
+Petitioner Dr. Marc Richmond is a citizen of the State of New York and the Town of Greenburgh, having a residence at 16 Paradise Drive, Scarsdale, New York 10583, which is in the vicinity of the proposed project along Underhill Road, and is situated in the Edgemont School District and Greenville Fire District.
+Dr. Richmond is a medical doctor.

+Petitioner Sunil K. Shukla is a resident of the State of New York and the Town of Greenburgh, having a residence at 109 New Sprain Road, Scarsdale, New York 10583, which property is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.

 Petitioner Dr. Arthur Berman is a citizen of the State of New York and the Town of Greenburgh, having a residence at 10 Deer Hill Lane, Scarsdale, New York 10583, which property is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.
-Dr. Berman is a medical doctor. - 16.
-Petitioner Ambu Patel is a citizen of the State of New York and the Town of Greenburgh, having a residence at 61 Sprain Road, Scarsdale, New York, which property is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District. - 17.
-Upon information and belief, Respondent ZBA is the duly appointed Zoning Board of Appeals of the Town of Greenburgh, a municipality in the State of New York, and is duly authorized to hear and determine applications for variances pursuant to the applicable provisions of the Town Law of the State of New York and Chapter 285, Zoning, of the Town Code of the Town of Greenburgh, New York (the "Zoning Code").
+Dr. Berman is a medical doctor.

+Petitioner Ambu Patel is a citizen of the State of New York and the Town of Greenburgh, having a residence at 61 Sprain Road, Scarsdale, New York, which property is in the vicinity of the proposed project, and is situated in the Ardsley School District and Hartsdale Fire District.

+Respondent ZBA is the Zoning Board of Appeals of the Town of Greenburgh, a municipality in the State of New York.
 The ZBA is comprised of Acting Chairperson Eve Bunting Smith, and members Louis J. Crichlow, Kristi Knecht, William Losapio, Daniel Martin, Lawrence Doyle, Rohan Harrison, and William Bland (alternate).

-- 18. The ZBA is named herein in its official capacity only and pursuant to CPLR § 1023, is designated only by its official title. - 19.
-Upon information and belief, Respondent Formation-Shelbourne Senior Living Services, Inc. ("Shelbourne") is and was, at all times relevant hereto, a limited liability company duly formed under the laws of the State of Delaware.
-Shelbourne has entered into a contract to purchase real property located at 448 Underhill Road, Scarsdale, New York 10583, in the Town of Greenburgh, which is designated on the Tax Map of the Town as Parcel ID: 8.330-242-9 (the "Property"). - 20.
-Upon information and belief, Respondent Alfred H. Krautter is and was, at all times relevant hereto, an individual residing in the County of Westchester, State of New York, and the owner and contract vendor of the Property.
+Respondent Formation-Shelbourne Senior Living Services, Inc. ("Shelbourne") is a limited liability company duly formed under the laws of the State of Delaware.
+Shelbourne has entered into a contract to purchase real property located at 448 Underhill Road, Scarsdale, New York 10583, in the Town of Greenburgh, which is designated on the Tax Map of the Town as Parcel ID: 8:330-242-9. (the "Property").
+And Respondent Alfred H. Krautter is the contract vendor of the Property.